skyflowapi/skyflow-react-js/README.md

 - `tokens`: indicates whether tokens for the collected data should be returned or not.
 Defaults to 'true'
 - `additionalFields`: Non-PCI elements data to be inserted into the vault which should be in the `records` object format.
-- `upsert`: To support upsert operations while collecting data from Skyflow elements, pass the table and column marked as unique in the table.

 ```javascript
 const options = {